Diwas524/Diwas524/README.md

 Hi, I'm  a Computer Engineer 🚀 currently, I'm a Blogger 🙍🏽‍♂️ [AIHUBPROJECTS.COM](https://aihubprojects.com), Freelancer 👨🏽‍💻.
 I have always had a passion for Programming.
 Python became my favorite language after using C,C++,JS,SQL, PHP etc. for Several years.
 Beside's programming, I enjoy literature and traveling.

+Having innate interest in the emerging technologies around the world, advancement in the field of Artificial Intelligence inspired me to gain profound knowledge in the field, intended to find solutions to real-life problems.
+Pursuit of knowledge has always been a cherished obsession and a dominating influence for me.

 My innate interest in Artificial Intelligence began when I found myself fascinated by the projects done by seniors in one of the hackathons I attended.
 Curiosity is the first and the foremost quality which drives a person towards learning new things.
 My interest, passion, dedication in learning AI, enabled me to acquire significant knowledge on Python and mathematics behind every ML algorithm.

 I substantiated my knowledge by opening an instagram page and a website “aihubprojects.com” based on AI.
 My prodigious appetite for guiding others started from the moment I published my first python ebook on Amazon Kindle.
 This thrust spurred me to work assiduously and I published Machine Learning from Scratch tutorial series on my website.
 In the meantime, I created tutorials on various projects and shared them on Website as well as Instagram.
 Till date we are a 55k family on Instagram.
 Interacting with international students was a great opportunity to enhance my technical capabilities and abilities to dexterously manage various tasks and responsibilities.